Speaker, model and spokesperson Rachel Barcellona radiates beauty inside and out.

 “Autism doesn’t hinder people,” she says.
 “We are not like what people see in the media.
 We are capable.”

 And as Rachel Barcellona has already proven—she’s capable of anything.
-We’re all just along for the ride as this beautiful person shows us that everything is possible when you love yourself and trust the inner voice that prompts you to go for your dreams.
+We’re all just along for the ride as this beautiful person shows us everything is possible when you love yourself and trust your inner voice telling you to go for your dreams.

 You can follow Rachel’s career on her website, RachelBarcellona.com.